top of page

-What is the Principle Approach?
+What is the Biblical Approach?

 “This unique philosophy and method considers every academic discipline as a reflection of the nature of God, and emphasizes the principles which enlighten the student’s understanding and enables him to master his academic subjects.
 This historic method of Biblical reasoning is built upon a recognition of the Providence of God in history and the Biblical principles of government upon which our nation was built.”